Join a red meat allergy discussion with Dr. Erin McGintee at the Westhampton Free Library on September 14, 2017, at 7:00 p.m.

 Coping with the red meat allergy

 Determining meat-based ingredients is key to knowing what’s in a food source.
 For example, one such meat-derived product is gelatin.
-That eliminates Jell-O, marshmallows, gummy bears, and starbursts.
-But check out these vegan versions: Dandies marshmallows, Bakol vegan jel desserts, surf sweets gummy candies.
+That eliminates Jell-O, marshmallows, gummy bears, and Starbursts.
+But check out these vegan versions: Dandies marshmallows, Bakol vegan jel desserts, Surf Sweets gummy candies.

 Additionally, refined sugar is often processed through the bones of cattle.
-So use organic or raw sugar, instead.
+So use organic or raw sugar instead.

 And don’t even get me going on the nausea I experienced after learning how castoreum is produced to make a vanilla substitute/natural flavoring.
 Sit down if you don’t know this one.
 Okay, I warned you.
 It’s from the anal secretions of beavers.
 WHY?
 JUST WHY??
 But hey, it’s okay.
 The FDA says it’s safe! (sarcasm intended).

 The same goes for those crushed-up red bugs in many red candies known as carmine, cochineal, or carminic acid.
 Who created these atrocious “foods” and thought it was a good idea?
-Seriously, no thank you!
+Seriously, no, thank you!
 But I digress.

 The Good News and the other Good News!